linmx0130/PaperNotes/notes.md

+### A Scalable Global Model for Summarization
+* Authors: Dan Gillick, Benoit Favre
+* Index: NAACL HLT Workshop on Integer Linear Programming for Natural Language Processing, 2009
+* Reading date: 10/07/2017
+* Categories: Natural Language Processing
+* Tag: Summarization

+Inspired by the success of integer linear programming in summarization task, the authors proposed a novel summarization framework based on concepts to overcome the problems of previous summarization models.
+The summarization problem is formulated into a integer programming problem of the weight sum of concept indexs.
+With proper concept representations (e.g. bi-grams with at least one nonstop word), the proposed model achieved state-of-the-art results on TAC and DUC dataset.

+The authors also shows the scalability in practice of the proposed method, even though it is a NP-hard problem.
+An extension with additional constraints to incorporate sentence compression is also proposed, but the no good experiment results are achieved.
+The proposed framework is concise and powerful, and lead to more research on this topic.

 ### Adversarial Examples in the Physical World
 * Authors: Alexey Kurakin, Ian J. Goodfellow, Samy Bengio
 * Index: arXiv 1607.02533